The Upper Tawe Valley/Cwm Tawe Uchaf has been identified as an important area for wildlife.

 What is the ‘Wild Communities’ project?

-The project is taking a community wide approach which involves extensive partnership working with organisations such as MIND, Jobcentre Plus and Communities First, allowing us to work with their clients and tackle deprivation.
+The project took a community wide approach which involved extensive partnership working with organisations such as MIND, Jobcentre Plus and Communities First, allowing us to work with their clients and tackle deprivation.

-The project will also deliver environmental education sessions through schools and community events to engage with children, giving them experiences that will spark an interest in their wild surrounding landscapes.
+The project also delivered environmental education sessions through schools and community events to engage with children, giving them experiences that will spark an interest in their wild surrounding landscapes.

 What is special about the wildlife in this area?

-Brecknock Wildlife Trust have five nature reserves in the Cwm Tawe Uchaf area and is excited about the potential positive contribution this project can make to these valuable sites and their wildlife.
-The five reserves the project will be working on are: Allt Rhongyr and Craig y Rhiwarth near Pen y cae and Ystradfawr, Wern Plemys and Cae Lynden in Ystradgynlais and Gurnos area.
+The former Brecknock Wildlife Trust, now The Wildlife Trust of South and West Wales has five nature reserves in the Cwm Tawe Uchaf area and was excited about the potential positive contribution the project could make to these valuable sites and their wildlife.
+The project worked on the following reserves: Allt Rhongyr and Craig y Rhiwarth near Pen y cae and Ystradfawr, Wern Plemys and Cae Lynden in Ystradgynlais and Gurnos area.

 What is happening?

-The project delivers a range of activities such as:
+The project delivered a range of activities such as:

 - Volunteer nature reserve workdays and wildlife surveys on our 5 nature reserves.
 We meet on the 1st and 3rd Friday of each month, 10:15am-3pm.